Updated on May 28, 2019

 }

-As you can see it’s pretty straightforward – we add a group of radio buttons and provide onZoomChange handler for a parent component.
+As you can see it is quite plain – we add a group of radio buttons and provide onZoomChange handler for a parent component.

 Here we add a toolbar to the App component: